arceliaLuneth/ATmega328P-Pedometer-using-SW-420/README.md

 5. LED blinks briefly as visual feedback
 6. Distance estimation is calculated automatically
 7. Step count and distance are displayed in Serial Monitor

-The flowchart and system logic are documented in the report.

 ---